wkoszek/me/source/blog/2015-06-29-continuous-integration-and-delivery.md

 yet it pays off.
 Why?
 Well, in the last several months I've been working with several technologies, including C, Python, Ruby and Javascript.
-All of them are fairly old citizens of computer world, yet working with them isn't as straighforward as one may seem.
+All of them are fairly old citizens of computer world, yet working with them isn't as straightforward as one may seem.

 Engineering build for each project still seems to be a custom task.
 Wiring your code with libraries might be easier with tools such us